ivoyager/ivoyager-changelogs/README.md

    * CameraLock - NavigationPanel widget that locks/unlocks camera to main UI selection.

 ### Changes
-* Widget RangeLabel sets its own visibility
+* Widget RangeLabel sets its own visibility.
 * Renamed COPYRIGHT.txt to 3RD_PARTY.txt in all repositories.
 The file name "COPYRIGHT" interferes with GitHub's autoscript recognition of our Apache 2.0 license (in LICENSE.txt).
 And "3RD_PARTY" is a more accurate description of the contents.
+* Many Controls such as MainMenu, MainProgBar and others are now safely removable.
+* Widget fixes so they can be added before solar system build.
+* Renamed HUD2dControl to HUD2dSurface and moved from wrong directory to gui_admin.

 ### API-breaking changes
-* Renamed VoyagerCamera enum "VIEWPOINT_BUMPED_POINTING" -> "VIEWPOINT_BUMPED"
+* Renamed VoyagerCamera enum VIEWPOINT_BUMPED_POINTING to VIEWPOINT_BUMPED
-* Renamed widget "CameraRange" -> "RangeLabel"
+* Renamed widget CameraRange to RangeLabel

 ### Bug fixes
 * Fixed var shadowing error